hashicorp/terraform-provider-awscc/docs/resources/lakeformation_data_cells_filter.md

 ### Optional

-- `column_names` (List of String) A list of columns to be included in this Data Cells Filter.
+- `column_names` (List of Dynamic) A list of columns to be included in this Data Cells Filter.
 - `column_wildcard` (Attributes) An object representing the Data Cells Filter's Columns.
 Either Column Names or a Wildcard is required (see [below for nested schema](#nestedatt--column_wildcard))
 - `row_filter` (Attributes) An object representing the Data Cells Filter's Row Filter.
 Either a Filter Expression or a Wildcard is required (see [below for nested schema](#nestedatt--row_filter))